janne/infix-parser/README.md

     => [14, 1, 2, "+", "*"]

+Or a tree

+    parser.tree

-A simple REPL is included in `repl.rb`.
+A simple REPL is included

-    $ ruby repl.rb
+    $ ./repl